Donate to Project Advance 2021

-- Men’s Hostel – Provides shelter for transient or destitute men, modelling the caring and compassionate spirit of Jesus Christ.
+- Men’s Shelter – Provides shelter for transient or destitute men, modelling the caring and compassionate spirit of Jesus Christ.

 - Door is Open – Offers meals, clothing, counseling, programs, and support to those who need it most in the Downtown Eastside.